deadlightreal/SwiftNet/README.md

 # SwiftNet - High-Performance Networking Library

-SwiftNet is a fast and easy-to-use networking library built using raw sockets.
-It is designed for developers who need low-level control over networking while maintaining simplicity and readability.
+### SwiftNet is a simple and easy-to-use networking library built using raw sockets.
+It is designed for developers who value simplicity, readability, and good performance.

 ## Features

-- **High Performance:** Built using raw sockets for direct control over packet transmission.
-- **Ease of Use:** Simple API designed to get up and running quickly.
+- **Ease of Use**: Simple API designed to get up and running quickly, without needing to deal directly with raw sockets.

 ## Contributing
 ### Contributions are very welcome!
 If you'd like to improve the library or fix any issues, feel free to fork the repository and submit a pull request.